Prisoners tackle challenging environmental conditions to create a kitchen garden and wildlife haven

-HMP & YOI Parc in Bridgend, Wales has been named the best kept prison garden in England and Wales by the RHS and awarded the Windlesham Trophy for its efforts.
+HMP Dartmoor in Devon, has been named the best kept prison garden in England and Wales by the RHS and awarded the prestigious Windlesham Trophy for its efforts.

 Find out more about RHS community gardening